sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - excel/index.md

 ---

-TODO rewrite The following tutorial shows you how to use "quick extract" to upload documents for extraction to Sensible.
+The following tutorial shows you how to use "quick extract" to upload documents for extraction to Sensible.

-**Note:** Bulk uploads are coming soon.
-TODO work on this note
+**Note:** A bulk file upload feature is coming soon.

 # Quick extractions